 The Racetam Family: An Introduction

 The racetam family of nootropics is an extremely varied and interesting group of chemicals.
 By now, I assume if you’ve reached this page you know what nootropics are and have heard of piracetam, the “original” racetam.
-While piracetam is the first and most researched racetam, newer and more effective derivative nootropics have been created.
+While piracetam is the first and most researched racetam, newer and more potent derivative nootropics have been created.

 Piracetam is not the strongest of the racetams, and many would argue that there are better options for increasing cognitive performance.
 Since the advent of piracetam, there are now many different variations to its original chemical structure that have produced stronger, more potent, racetams with varied effects on cognition, memory, and learning in the brain.

 Some of them, like aniracetam, have anxiolytic effects, reducing anxiety and increasing confidence, some of them enhance your sense of sound and make music sound amazing like oxiracetam, and some of them have slight stimulant-like effects like pramiracetam.

 Piracetam is still a highly recommended racetam, especially for just starting out, or part of a stack, but once you are ready to explore beyond it, another racetam is a logical next step.
 That’s why, for the sake of this guide, we won’t be focusing on piracetam but instead will explore some other more exciting racetams.

 How Racetams Work

 - Enhanced Brain Metabolism – Enhancing brain metabolism through stimulation of oxidative catabolism, improving ATP, turnover and cAMP levels which increases the efficiency and levels of energy, and enhancing phospholipid metabolism while also increasing protein synthesis in the brain.
 The hippocampal portion of the brain that is involved with long-term memory potentiation and spatial navigation, along with a release of dopamine and acetylcholine, however, there is no inhibition or modulation of neural release.
 The majority of action does not occur within the hippocampus because of racetams, but other supplements like ginkgo biloba do increase the memory recall effectiveness in the hippocampus.